Lady Mary Grey: Marriage

-Despite the disastrous consequences of her sister Katherine's secret marriage, Mary also now married without the Queen's permission.
-On 16 July 1565, while the Queen was absent attending the marriage of her kinsman, Sir Henry Knollys (d.
-21 December 1582), and Margaret Cave, the daughter of Sir Ambrose Cave, Mary secretly married the Queen's sergeant porter, Thomas Keyes, son of Richard Keyes, esquire, of East Greenwich, Kent, by Agnes Saunders, the daughter of Henry Saunders of Ewell, Surrey.
+Despite the disastrous consequences of her sister Katherine's secret marriage, Mary also married without the Queen's permission.
+On 16 July 1565, while Elizabeth was absent attending the marriage of her kinsman, Sir Henry Knollys (d.
+21 December 1582), and Margaret Cave, the daughter of Sir Ambrose Cave, Mary secretly married Elizabeth's sergeant porter, Thomas Keyes, son of Richard Keyes, esquire, of East Greenwich, Kent, by Agnes Saunders, the daughter of Henry Saunders of Ewell, Surrey.
 Having learned from her sister's experience, Mary took the precaution of having three of her cousins attend as witnesses, her childhood friend, Mary Willoughby, now the wife of Sir Matthew Arundell, and two of the daughters of Lady Stafford.
 The marriage was an unsuitable one for many reasons.
-Keyes was from a minor gentry family in Kent, was more than twice Mary's age, and was a widower with six or seven children.
+Keyes was from a minor landed gentry family in Kent, was more than twice Mary's age, and was a widower with six or seven children.
 Moreover, Mary was described by the Spanish ambassador as 'little, crook-backed and very ugly', while Keyes stood 6 feet 8 inches tall.
 Sir William Cecil wrote to Sir Thomas Smith that 'The Sergeant Porter, being the biggest gentleman of this court, has married secretly the Lady Mary Grey, the least of all the court ...
 The offence is very great'.